michielbdejong/documents/core-tools.md

 > # minion-minion
 >
 > minion-minion could in the future initiate automated migrations in response to usage stats.
-> For now, this needs to be done manually through coyote-crm.
+> For now, this needs to be done manually through coyote-crm, in response to alarms or stats.

 # snitch-proxy